gramosukaj/workout_creator/README.md

 Personal project, Workout Creator give you to create your bodybuilding program and generate a pdf or an image.

 ## Infos
 There is no usable version for the moment, the first version come in some few weeks / months.
-The first feature gonna be only create bodybuilding program and export it at pdf.
+The first feature gonna be only create bodybuilding program and export it at pdf file.

 ## Database diagram
 Not definitive, in reflection.